eProsima/ShapesDemo/README.md

 ---
 **NOTE**

-ROS 2 Topics enablement will disable some QOS that are not supported by ROS 2 at the moment, namely Ownership and Partitions.
+ROS 2 Topics enablement will disable some QoS that are not supported by ROS 2 at the moment, namely Ownership and Partitions.
 Their respective checkboxes will be disabled on the Publisher and Subscriber Dialogs.

 ---